dmitriytat/jedi-validate/README.md

     });
 ```

-## Error messages
+## Error Messages

-Use messages object to set your own error messages by input name.
+Use a messages object to set your own error messages, by input name.

 ```javascript
     messages: {